Feo's Stuff

 TRIVIA

 Never-the-less, after Kennedy's assassination in 1963, Frank Sinatra, who now owned the film, took THE MANCHURIAN CANDIDATE out of circulation for 25 years.
+It was Laurance Harvey's most powerful role, and one he would never receive recognition for in his lifetime.
 No public showings were permitted until 1987.

 For more trivia, check out IMDb